Boboye-Ak/akinboboye-akinwande-rise/readme.md

 5. **Access the API:**

    The API should be accessible at `http://localhost:5000` if running on your local device.
-   It is also live remotely at `https//:akinboboye-akinwande-rise-production.up.railway.app`.
+   It is also hosted on railway at `https://akinboboye-akinwande-rise-production.up.railway.app`.

 ## API Endpoints